 This is a plot point in Sandman Mystery Theatre.
 In The Phantom of the Fair, a a serial killer suffering from either schizophrenia or multiple personalities lures unsuspecting gay men, kidnaps them, then tortures them while dressed in a gimp suit.
 He then leaves the bodies in the Worlds Fair, in places where anyone and everyone can see them until the police get them removed.

 In the New 52DC Comics reboot, Earth 2's Green Lantern, Alan Scott, was made gay (apparently to make up for the fact that the reboot eliminated Scott's gay son Obsidian due to Alan being too young to have an adult son).
-It takes about two issues for Scott's new boyfriend to be killed off in a plane explosion, right in the middle of Alan proposing no less.
+It takes about two issues for Scott's new boyfriend to be killed off in a train explosion, right in the middle of Alan proposing no less.

 Unfortunately, in "Blood and Fire", an episode of Star Trek Phase II.
 Kirk's redshirt nephew Peter is deeply in love with medical tech Alex Freeman, and the two plan to marry.
 (Everyone charmingly takes this for granted.)
 Alex ends up the last person alive on a doomed research ship, killing himself seconds before the Regulan bloodworms get to him.
 This was probably supposed to be reminiscent of Robert Tomlinson and Angela Martine in the TOS episode "Balance of Terror".